Pyrenula quartzitica: Description

 (fruiting bodies) are mostly hemispherical, partially enveloped by the thallus, and brown, measuring between 0.6 and 1.0 mm in diameter.
 The ascomal wall is substantial, lined with angular hyaline (translucent) crystals that react reddish with potassium hydroxide solution.
 The ostiole at the centre appears conical and reddish-brown.

 The hymenium is clear and IKI-negative, lacking any dispersed oil globules.
 Asci are cylindrical to (club-shaped), measuring about 100–150 by 15–20 μm.
 Paraphyses are simple, with a few anastomosing above the asci. are dark chocolate brown, arranged within the ascus, ellipsoid with pointed ends, and show division with enhanced pigmentation around the septa.

 Habitat and distribution

-Pyrenula quarzitica is endemic to the Serra do Caraça in Brazil, where it occupies both shaded and somewhat exposed quartzitic and sandstone substrates within forest remnants.
+Pyrenula quarztitica is known only from the Serra do Caraça in Minas Gerais, southeastern Brazil, where it occupies both shaded and somewhat exposed quartzitic and sandstone substrates within forest remnants.
 Aptroot called it "the only really saxicolous species of Pyrenula".